tijmenb/everypolitician-data/README.md

 # everypolitician-data

-This repo contains the data that powers [EveryPolitician.org](http://everypolitician.org/), and other sites such as [Gender-Balance.org](gender-balance.org)
+This repo contains the data powering [EveryPolitician.org](http://everypolitician.org/), and other sites such as [Gender-Balance.org](gender-balance.org)

 Information on how to _use_ the data can be found at http://everypolitician.org/technical.html, and high-level information about how to contribute is at http://everypolitician.org/contribute.html